Points of View (TV programme): History

 Points of View began in 1961 with Robert Robinson presenting viewers' letters to the BBC.
 It was originally designed as an occasional five-minute "filler" to plug gaps between shows.
-Kenneth Robinson took over in 1965, though Robert Robinson returned in 1969 before the show was dropped in 1971.
+Kenneth Robinson (no relation) took over in 1965, though Robert Robinson returned in 1969 before the show was dropped in 1971.
 During the 1960s there was also a spin-off, Junior Points of View.

-The show returned on 31 August 1979 after a hiatus of eight years, with the dry humour of Barry Took at the helm.
-Originally only being broadcast in the London area as a five-minute filler whilst other parts of England were broadcasting regional programming, by February 1980 it was broadcast across the whole of the UK and moved to more familiar slot before the Nine O'clock news.
+The show returned on 31 August 1979 after a hiatus of eight years, now presented by Barry Took.
+On its return, Points of View was only broadcast in the London area as a five-minute filler whilst other parts of England were broadcasting regional programming, but in February 1980 it was broadcast across the whole of the UK and moved to more familiar slot before the Nine O'Clock News.
 Took left in 1986 and was replaced by guest presenters including Tony Robinson, Alan Titchmarsh and Chris Serle, until Anne Robinson took over as presenter in 1987.
-For many years during this period, the programme held a slot of 20:50 on Wednesday evenings.
-In 1997 Anne Robinson left the series to concentrate on Watchdog.
-Following another period with guest presenters, Carol Vorderman became the next regular presenter in April 1998 but was later replaced by Des Lynam in February 1999.
+For many years during this period, the programme was broadcast at 20:50 on Wednesday evenings.
+Robinson left the series in 1997 to concentrate on Watchdog.
+Following another period with guest presenters which included the likes of Vanessa Feltz, Janet Street Porter, Jill Dando & Roger Cook, Carol Vorderman became the next regular presenter in April 1998 but was replaced by Des Lynam in February 1999.

-By October 1999, Points of View had moved to a Sunday early evening slot, being presented by Terry Wogan and now included emails in addition to letters and telephone calls.
-In the 2007 series, Points of View featured diverse films, such as students from Sussex University making a passionate plea for the BBC to keep the soap opera Neighbours, John Leivers interviewing Roly Keating (the controller of BBC Two) on the channel's direction, and Jill Parkinson asking why there aren't more people with disabilities featured in BBC programmes.
+In October 1999, Points of View moved to a Sunday early evening slot, with Lynam replaced as presenter by Terry Wogan and now included emails in addition to letters and telephone calls.
+In the 2007 series, Points of View featured diverse films, such as students from Sussex University making a passionate plea for the BBC to keep the soap opera Neighbours, John Leivers interviewing BBC Two controller Roly Keating on the channel's direction, and Jill Parkinson asking why there were not more people with disabilities featured in BBC programmes.

 In April 2008, Jeremy Vine became the regular presenter of the series.
 From April 2013, production switched to BBC Northern Ireland.
-On the last show of the present series on 1 July 2018, Vine announced his retirement from the show.
-In order to refresh the series, which returned in the autumn, and allow more time for audience feedback the show no longer was presenter-led, instead being narrated by Tina Daheley; however, the show returned to the presenter format, whilst retaining Daheley, in 2022.
-The 2021 series was narrated by Nicki Chapman, a stand-in for Daheley who was absent due to pregnancy.
+Vine announced his retirement from the show on the 1 July 2018 edition.
+In order to refresh the series, which returned in the autumn, and allow more time for audience feedback, the presenter role was dropped and replaced with narration by Tina Daheley; however, the show returned to the presenter format, whilst retaining Daheley, in 2022.
+Nicki Chapman narrated the 2021 series as Daheley was absent due to her pregnancy.